South Pacific poster

 The First Threshold at 41 minutes marks the transition into Act II, occurring at 26% of the runtime.
 This illustrates the protagonist's commitment to Emile reveals he has two Polynesian children from his deceased Polynesian wife.
 Nellie, confronting her deep-seated racial prejudices from her Arkansas upbringing, cannot accept this and breaks off their budding relationship despite her love for him., moving from reaction to action.

 At 80 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat Cable sings "You've Got to Be Carefully Taught," explicitly articulating the film's message that prejudice is learned, not innate.
+Of particular interest, this crucial beat Cable sings "You've Got to Be Carefully Taught," explicitly articulating the film's message that prejudice is learned, not innate.
 He recognizes his own inability to overcome his prejudices and marry Liat, creating a moment of painful self-awareness that raises the stakes for both romantic plots., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 127 minutes initiates the final act resolution at 81% of the runtime.
 Nellie learns that Emile survived the mission and is returning.
 Having overcome her prejudices through Cable's sacrifice and her own soul-searching, she makes the active choice to go to Emile's home and embrace his children, fully accepting his family and past., demonstrating the transformation achieved throughout the journey.